OpenMDAO/Aviary/aviary/docs/theory_guide/mass.md

     Total Fuel Capacity = Wing Fuel Capacity + Fuselage Fuel Capacity + Auxiliary Fuel Capacity

-It is possible for Aviary to calculate -ve fuel capacities depending on user overrides and the input wing geometry.
+It is possible for Aviary to calculate negative fuel capacities depending on user overrides and the input wing geometry.
 These situations are not currently flagged to the user.